CyberNDR/SocialNetSpy/README.md

 # SocialNetSpy©
 SocialNetSpy© is an information gathering tool based on Python.
 It obtains all the social network profiles and general informations of a target querying the Google database through operators.
 # Features
-• The list of social networks that the tool finds through a search:
+• The list of social networks and informations that the tool finds through a search:

 • Instagram